ansh821/Anshika_README/README.md

 - 🔭 I’m currently working on **Machine Learning, Deep Learning, and Data Science projects.**

-- 🌱 I’m currently learning **Advanced AI, Cloud Computing, and Full Stack Development.**
+- 🌱 I’m currently learning **Deployments Using APIs ,Power BI,Data Analysis and so on.**

 - 👯 I’m looking to collaborate on **AI/ML projects, Open Source, and Real-World Data Science problems.**